 He usually says this if he notices that you are not paying attention to your duties on the wheel like chatting too much.

 17. Report to me if you have no steering

 Steaming at a slow speed affects the steering of the ship.
 Since the pilot is aware of this, he usually tells you to report if you have no steering.

 If it comes to this situation and you report it to him, he usually gives the engine a “kick” just to turn the vessel.

 Report back to him if the vessel starts turning or steering is back by saying so.

 18. Finish with the wheel

-Lastly, when the maneuvering is finished, the ship is alongside, and mooring ropes are fast, its time for the conning officer to let you go of this duty.
+Lastly, when the mooring operation is finished, the ship is alongside, and the mooring ropes are fast, it’s time for the conning officer to let you go of this duty.

 The proper way of saying this is, “Finish with the wheel.”